-Having a balanced diet and exercise routine has constantly been encouraged to improve one’s health, and recent studies show that strength training may have more health benefits than just toning and providing muscle definition.
+Having a balanced diet and exercise routine has constantly been encouraged to improve one’s health, and recent studies show that weight lifting may have more health benefits than just toning and providing muscle definition.

 There is a common misconception that weight lifting has a bulking effect rather than a slimming one, especially among women.
 The saying “muscle weighs more than fat” helped to create this misleading point-of-view.